slack-samples/deno-github-functions/README.md

 ## Create a Link Trigger

-To execute a Workflow in Slack, a generated **Shortcut URL** can be used.
+[Triggers][triggers] execute a Workflow; they are an entry point into your application that are invoked automatically by Slack or manually by users.
+This application uses a [Link Trigger][link-triggers] to execute its Workflow in Slack.
+Link triggers generate a **Shortcut URL** which unfurl into a button within Slack.
 Shortcut URLs can be posted in a channel or added as a bookmark, and, when clicked, will run the associated Workflow.

 To generate a Shortcut URL for a Workflow, we first create a Link Trigger.
 Link Triggers are unique to each installed version of your app, meaning Shortcut URLs